 At a glance

-High standards of teaching and facilities enable pupils to aim high and fulfil their academic potential, whether through A Levels or the IB Diploma, and the School boasts an average IB score of just under 36.
+High standards of teaching and facilities enable pupils to aim high and fulfil their academic potential, whether through A Levels or the IB Diploma, and the School boasts an average IB score in excess of 36.
 Each pupil has a tutor and academic progress is carefully monitored, with parents kept closely informed at regular intervals.
 Myriad opportunities for academic enrichment exist outside the classroom in the School’s academic societies, lecture programmes, departmental trips and visits.

 Sport is integral to education at Worth, developing skills and teaching life lessons alongside the obvious physical benefits of an active, healthy lifestyle.
 Participation is encouraged and the number of teams fielded means that all pupils have the opportunity to maximise their potential.
-Facilities include a floodlit Astroturf, a golf course, a fencing salle, a sports hall and a gym.
+Facilities include a floodlit Astroturf, a golf course, an indoor golf simulator, a fencing salle, a sports hall and a gym.
 Links to local clubs give access to 3G pitches and an Olympic sized swimming pool.

 In sculpture, life drawing, photography, music, drama, theatre lighting or music technology pupils explore their creative talents.
 From the Abbey Church and the Coleburt recital room to the soundproofed Rock room of the Performing Arts Centre music fills the air.
 All students have the chance to perform, either on stage or behind the scenes, in classical and contemporary productions, whilst an open door policy in the Art Department allows pupils to explore ideas and experiment with materials.